-Two new Ro-Pax hybrid vessels raise the bar for freight, passenger traffic and environmentally friendly sailing.
-The ventilation in the ships' engine rooms and freight areas is manufactured by Ilmed, Hoyer's Italian partner and designed for maximum energy efficiency under changing conditions.
+Two new RoPax hybrid vessels raise the bar for freight, passenger traffic and ecofriendly sailing.
+The ventilation in the ships' engine rooms and freight area is manufactured by Ilmed, Hoyer’s Italian partner, and designed for maximum energy efficiency under changing conditions.

-To meet the customers’ demands for efficient freight, comfortable travelling and eco-friendly transport, Finnlines has ordered two new “superstar” Ro-Pax ships from China Merchant’s Jinling Shipyard.
+To meet customer demands for efficient freight, comfortable shipping and eco-friendly transport, Finnlines has ordered two new ‘superstar’ RoPax ships from China Merchant’s Jinling Shipyard.

 The two hybrid ferries are capable of accommodating 5,100 rail metres of vehicles and 1,100 passengers and are intended to serve as the shipping company’s new flagships on the route between Finland and Sweden from 2023.
 Passengers will also be able to enjoy the journey through the scenic archipelago from the spacious outdoor areas.

-The two new Ro-Pax ships will help to set new standards for the environment and efficiency.
+The two new RoPax ships will help to set new environmental and efficiency standards.

 Finnlines has also optimised the processes for handling goods, so that loading and unloading take place much more efficiently, which reduces the environmental impact when the ships are in port.
-The improvements also mean that together, the new ships increase the cargo capacity by 40 per cent compared to the ones currently sailing the route.
+The improvements also mean that in the aggregate, the new ships increase the cargo capacity by 40% compared to those currently sailing the route.

-Parts of the ships’ HVAC systems are supplied by the Italian company Ilmed Ventilazione Industriale Srl (IVI Srl), specialists in high-performance ventilation for marine use.
-Ilmed has designed ventilation for the cargo holds and engine rooms for many ships where airflow and pressure must function perfectly.
-To drive the ventilation system’s axial ventilators, Ilmed has used 50 Hoyer marine motors on each ship.
+Parts of the ships' HVAC system are supplied by the Italian company Ilmed Ventilation Industrial, specialists in high-performance ventilation for marine use.
+Ilmed has designed ventilation for ships’ cargo holds and engine rooms where airflow and pressure must function perfectly at all times.
+Ilmed has used 50 Hoyer marine motors on each ship to power the ventilation system's axial ventilators.

-The HVAC installations are manufactured at Ilmed’s Italian facilities.
-But both Ilmed and Hoyer are aware of the importance of the Chinese marine production market and both companies are present in China.
-It can therefore be envisaged that future Hoyer projects, with Ilmed and other European OEMs, can be settled locally.
+The HVAC installations are manufactured at Ilmed’s Italian facility.
+But both Ilmed and Hoyer realise the importance of the Chinese ship production market and both companies are present in China.
+It is therefore possible to envisage that future Hoyer projects, both with Ilmed and other European OEMs, can be undertaken locally.

 The explosion proof Ex-marine motor range is designed for applications in explosive marine environments.
-Ex-motors are characterised by high quality and a proven, robust design according to international standards.
+The Ex motors are characterised by high quality and a proven, robust design according to international standards.
 All motors in the series are supplied with easy access to the necessary documentation.